 Secretary – Jeremy Smith

-Record CoP Steering Committee minutes, organise calendars and arrange meetings.
-To receive and direct correspondence.
+Record minutes, organise calendars and arrange meetings.
+Receive and direct correspondence.

 Domain Leader – Nick Brown